The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Results

-All six models produce sigmoid conflict curves tracking the control (Figure~\ref{fig:mono_overlay}), differing only in amplitude ($|\bar{s}|$: $<5$ to $>25$) and crossover distance (800\,m--3\,km).
-This universality indicates a \emph{shared heuristic mechanism}: every model maps distance to decision in a goal-independent manner.
-Even Qwen3.5-27B, which shows the strongest goal modulation (offset $-13.4$), merely shifts the sigmoid downward without changing its shape---the goal nudges but never gates the decision.
+\paragraph{Monotonicity curves.} All six models produce sigmoid conflict curves tracking the control (Figure~\ref{fig:mono_overlay}), differing only in amplitude ($|\bar{s}|$: $<5$ to $>25$) and crossover distance (800\,m--3\,km).
+This universality indicates a \emph{shared behavioral signature}: every model maps distance to decision in a goal-independent manner.
+Even Qwen3.5-27B, which shows the strongest \emph{goal modulation} (the additive downward shift the goal induces on the curve; offset $-13.4$), merely shifts the sigmoid downward without changing its shape---the goal nudges but never gates the decision.